We Are the World: Recording

-Ken Kragen chaired a production meeting at a bungalow off Sunset Boulevard on January 25, 1985.
-There, his team discussed where the recording sessions should take place.
+Kragen chaired a production meeting at a bungalow off Sunset Boulevard on January 25, 1985.
+His team discussed where the recording sessions should take place.
 Kragen was concerned that a leak of the location would trigger a paparazzi frenzy and drive the celebrities away.
 Jones was concerned about assigning performers to sing solos, saying that so much talent on hand made the task like "putting a watermelon in a Coke bottle".
 The following evening, Richie held a choreography session at his home, where it was decided who would stand where.

 The final night of recording was held on January 28, 1985, at A&M Recording Studios in Hollywood.
 Jackson arrived at 8 p.m., earlier than the others, to record his solo section and record a vocal chorus alone.
-He was joined by the remaining USA for Africa artists, who included Ray Charles, Billy Joel, Diana Ross, Cyndi Lauper, Bruce Springsteen and Tina Turner, and Jackson's siblings Jackie, La Toya, Marlon, Randy and Tito.
-Many of the participants came straight from an American Music Awards ceremony that had been held that night.
+He was joined by the remaining artists, who included Ray Charles, Billy Joel, Diana Ross, Cyndi Lauper, Bruce Springsteen and Tina Turner, and Jackson's siblings Jackie, La Toya, Marlon, Randy and Tito.
+Many of the participants came from an American Music Awards ceremony held that night.

 Prince, who would have had a part in which he and Michael Jackson sang to each other, did not attend.
-One newspaper said that Prince did not want to record with other acts; another report, from the time of "We Are the World"'s recording, suggested that he did not want to partake because the organizer, Bob Geldof, called him a "creep".
+One newspaper said that Prince did not want to record with other acts; another report, from the time of the recording, suggested that he did not want to partake because the organizer, Bob Geldof, called him a "creep".
 During the session, Richie spoke with Prince on the phone, and declined Prince's offer to play a guitar solo in a separate room.
 Instead, Prince donated an exclusive track, "4 the Tears in Your Eyes", to the We Are the World album.

 Wonder asked Eddie Murphy to participate, but Murphy declined because he was busy recording his single "Party All the Time".
-Murphy later said after he "realized what it was, [he] felt like an idiot".
-John Denver had asked to participate but was rejected despite his previous commitment to charity work.
-Ken Kragen said it was due to some people feeling that Denver's image would affect the credibility of the song as a pop-rock anthem.
-"I didn't agree with this assessment", Kragen said, but reluctantly turned Denver down.
-Denver recalled the rejection in his 1994 autobiography "Take Me Home", stating that "It broke my heart not to be included."
+Murphy later said he "felt like an idiot" for not participating.
+John Denver asked to participate, but was refused despite his previous commitment to charity work.
+According to Kragen, some felt that Denver's image would affect the credibility of the song as a pop-rock anthem; Kragen disagreed, but reluctantly turned him down.
+In his 1994 autobiography Take Me Home, Denver wrote that the rejection "broke my heart".

 More than 45 of America's top musicians participated, and another 50 had to be turned away.
 A sign taped to the studio door read: "Check your ego at the door."
 Wonder greeted the musicians as they entered, and said that if the recording was not completed in one take, he and Ray Charles, two blind men, would drive everybody home.